Skip to content

 Signals

-Java-GI 0.7 added support for custom signals in Java classes that extend GObject.
+You can define custom signals in Java classes that extend GObject.
 For example:

 public class Counter extends GObject {